dblackburn-atu/DataConnect-Pipelines/Multi-Destination-Deliverable-Pattern/README.md

 > - `tenantname-reduce-and-save-deliverable` — *accumulates and stores a deliverable in the pipeline context*
 > - `tenantname-restore-deliverable-and-for-each` — *restores the deliverable to the payload before each destination fitting*

 This repository contains two complementary **Subpipelines** that let a single Data Connect pipeline **send one generated deliverable to multiple destination fittings**—without re-creating or re-reading the data each time.
-Please replate the "tenantname" with your tenant for uniqueness.
+Please replace the "tenantname" with your tenant for uniqueness.

 ---